 30. Afelia – Braised Pork

-Either the name or the origin of this dish comes from the ancient Greek word “Avelia”, which means cooked meat on the spit.
-Luckily, this dish contains no spit, it’s just the name.
+The name of this dish comes from the ancient Greek word “Avelia” (or “Ovelia”), which means cooked meat on the spit.

 In Cyprus, the locals prepare Afelia with potatoes, chunks of pork, coriander seeds, wine, and regional seasonings.
 The oil used to take part in this dish until people replaced it with butter during the 19th century.